 facts about the Gattorno School:

-- Facility description: The school building is a Spanish-style construction built around a large courtyard, which serves as a place for assemblies and ceremonies.
-The structure itself contains classrooms, a dining hall and other facilities.
+- Facility Description: The school building is a Spanish-style construction built around a large courtyard, which serves as a place for assemblies and ceremonies.
+The structure itself contains classrooms, a dining hall and administrative offices.

 - Education: Children receive instruction in core academic subjects, as well as skills training in music, art, computers, drama, self-defense, Quechua (an indigenous language) and English.

-- Activities: The girls here enjoy plenty of outdoor recreational activities and sports, such as basketball and volleyball.
+- Activities: The girls and boys here enjoy plenty of outdoor recreational activities and sports, such as basketball and volleyball.
 The Gattorno School teams consistently win championships.
-Graduates from this school enter society well prepared academically, culturally and physically.
+Graduates from this school enter society well-prepared academically, culturally and physically.

 For this reason, the Gattorno School serves as a beacon of hope to the surrounding community.
 Founded in 1882 by the Catholic Order of the Daughters of St. Anne, this prestigious school has long been a place where impoverished children of Sucre receive an education in a safe and supportive environment.
 The Sisters here strive to provide for the children’s immediate basic and educational needs so that students may rise above the difficult socioeconomic circumstances from which they come and break the cycle of poverty.